shinesolutions/packer-aem/README.md

 Testing
 -------

+### Testing with remote dependencies

 You can run integration test for creating the AMIs for all components:

 - Run `make deps-test` to set up example configuration files from [AEM Hello World Config](https://github.com/shinesolutions/aem-helloworld-config).
 If you run this test in your own environment, you have to prepare the configuration files for your own test environment.
 - Run `make test-integration test_id=<sometestid>` for integration testing using remote dependencies.

-If the machine image creation fails and you want to jump on the instance to debug the environment, you can modify the `Makefile` and set Packer to build in debug mode (i.e. replace `packer build` with `packer build -debug`), then run the image creation again.
-With debug enabled, the EC2 instance / Docker container won't be terminated by Packer, giving you the chance to check it.
+### Testing with local dependencies

-If you're developing the dependencies of Packer AEM and would like to test them, you need to:
+If you're working on the dependencies of Packer AEM and would like to test them as part of machine images creation, you need to:

 - Clone the dependency repos [Puppet AEM Resources](https://github.com/shinesolutions/puppet-aem-resources), [Puppet AEM Curator](https://github.com/shinesolutions/puppet-aem-curator), and [Puppet Amazon SSM Agent](https://github.com/shinesolutions/puppet-amazon-ssm-agent), [AEM Hello World Custom Image Provisioner](https://github.com/shinesolutions/aem-helloworld-custom-image-provisioner), [AEM Hello World Config](https://github.com/shinesolutions/aem-helloworld-config) at the same directory level as Packer AEM
 - Make your code changes against those dependency repos
 - Run `make deps-local deps-test-local` to copy those local dependencies to Packer AEM, and create the AMIs `make <platform>-<component> version=<version> config_path=<path/to/config/dir>`
 - Alternatively, run `make test-integration-local test_id=<sometestid>` for integration testing using local dependencies

+### Debugging

+If you want to jump on the environment that Packer launched and you want to debug/troubleshoot it, you can modify the `Makefile` and set Packer to build in debug mode by replacing `packer build` command with `packer build -debug`, and then run the image creation again.
+With debug enabled, Packer will prompt you before terminating the EC2 instance / Docker container, giving you the chance to check it.

+When running in debug mode, Packer will make the private key available on the repo directory for you to use, e.g. `ssh -i ec2.pem ec2-user@<ip-address>`

+Please read [Packer Debugging](https://www.packer.io/docs/other/debugging.html) for further information.